 Bottles are also prone to breaking in the esky or fridge when 4 wheeling on the harsher tracks.

-As an ultimatum when camping in areas that offer no running water, showers and toilets one could always break the trip up by staying at a caravan park between isolated stays (if possible).
+When camping in areas that offer no running water, showers and toilets you could always break up the trip by staying at a caravan park (if possible) in between staying in isolated areas.

 2-4 days on the beach/bush, 1 night at Caravan Park, repeated to suit.
 This will allow campers/travellers to use facilities and freshen up.